 FashionBeans has used ‘Optical Index’ stats – i.e. we’ve looked at some pictures on the internet – to scout the Premier League bosses who most dress like one.
-Of the 20 coaches currently playing musical chairs in the Prem, these five qualify for the Champions League of touchline style.
+Of the 20 coaches currently playing musical chairs in the Prem, these four qualify for the Champions League of touchline style.

 Guardiola is the managerial and sartorial golden boy, even if the British press are waiting with barely concealed glee for him to fall flat, with his newfangled ‘false nines’ and ‘tactics’.
 Although to be fair, he’s not exactly helping himself by trying to play three at the back with Aleksander Kolarov.

 The new Man City gaffer remains the Barcelona of best-dressed managers but he’s not without his foibles wardrobe-wise either.
 His slender build and penchant for extremely slim-fitting clothes can leave him looking a little ‘pinched’, and occasionally even exposed on the flanks – like that time at Bayern Munich when his trousers tore down one side, revealing more than the book Pep Confidential (which is a ripping yarn, by the way).

 Guardiola also insists on wearing a belt with his suit, which is more overcautious than deploying a double pivot and splits you in half optically.
 If your suit trousers fit, then you shouldn’t need a belt.
 And ideally, they should have side fasteners rather than belt loops.

 We’re being more critical than Arsenal ‘Fan’ TV though.
 Pep’s top of the league.